 We have a passion for greening, with a team of collaborating experts and a forest seed laboratory.
 The research we have done so far and the one we plan to do is enormous.
 We hae developed a methodology capable to restore our forests through planting, which is more effective, cheaper and more respectful than traditional tree planting.

-We are focusing all our efforts on sowing hundreds of thousands of seeds starting this fall 2020 in Sierra Lujar.
-When the last acorn is planted we will make ourselves available to providing detailed information about the sowing methodology so that anyone interested can get expanded knowledge about forest restoration methods.
+After the first planting campaign of hundreds of thousands of seeds this 2020 in Sierra Lujar, Andalusia; we are starting to compile detailed information about this planting methodology, so that anyone interested can get expanded knowledge about forest restoration methods.
 That will give a wide scope of possibilities to choose from for each area, each species, each particular project.

 We left cities behind and began to lie in towns and villages, in the mountains.
 The land, the irrigation channels, the orchards, the fruit trees, making bread, building a house were we can raise our children, started collective education projects and learning from those who came before us.
 We saw the value of joining the experience of our hands with the intellectuality that we brought from university.